-This is The Queue, where you ask us questions and we stave off existential dread for just long enough to answer them.
-Just long enough.
+This is The Queue, where you ask us questions to distract us long enough to steal the shears while we answer.

-This The Queue, where you ask us Qs and we supply the As.
-You have to bring your own cake.
+This is The Queue, where you ask us questions and sometimes the questions answer back.

-This is The Queue, where you ask questions and we pretend we’re not too sleepy to answer them until we adjust to the time change.
+This is The Queue, where you ask us questions and we answer — after chugging some maple syrup, eh.